coatespt/cursor-twitter/SESSION_NOTES.md

 "Z-score stats" class_index=12 min_z=-0.241437616624771 max_z=19.08450355887032

 ## 3pk Collisions
-Most distinct tokens are, for practical purposes, between unique and non-existent on the time scale of hours.
+Most distinct tokens are, for practical purposes, unique on the time scale of a day.
 The majority, in fact, don't appear more than once in two weeks.
-There is little value in storing 3pk mappings for these when they can easily be recomputed.
-Blindly storing them incurs significant costs.
+Permanently storing the 3pk values for super-rare tokens incurs two very significant costs:
 - It wastes a ton of space
-  - With a token window size of three million, and fifty token files on disk, each time we age out a cached file of tokens, about 20k tokens that are in the counter map go to zero--about 40%.
+  - With a token window size of three million, and fifty token files on disk, each time we age out a cached file of tokens, about 20k tokens that are in the counter map go to zero.
   - The FCT thread removes these zero count tokens from the counter map to prevent bloat.
+  - However, the main thread keeps a 3pk <-> token map that formerly had no way to age out useless token mappings.
-  - Those useless mappings accumulate a steadily growning cost about 100MB of memory per hour to store permanently.
+  - Those useless mappings accumulate a cost about 100MB of memory per hour to store permanently.
-- More importantly, a bloated 3pk<->token map increases the probability of collisions.
+- The bloated 3pk<->token map also increase the probability of collisions.
   - There are something like 135M distinct tokens in the two-week data set.
-  - The 3pk mapping space is in the range of one or two billion, eventually leading to better than a one in eight chance of a collision even in our limited data set.
+  - The 3pk mapping space is only one or two billion.
+If you kept them all, 3pK collisions would be constant.

 We solve this bloat problem by having the FCT put tokens on a queue when their counts in the FCT's counter map go down to zero.

 The main thread takes a chunk of thes values from the queue every few hundred Tweets and deletes the corresponding entries in the 3pk<->token mapping.

-This is harmless, because if the token ever shows up again, the main thread will automatically recreate it anyway before it is used.
+This is harmless, because if the token ever shows up again, the main thread will automatically recreate it anyway.

+Interestingly, doing this seemed to produce a significant bump in speed.
+From around 1100/sec to 1300/sec on the iMac.
+Not clear why.
+It would make sense if it slowed down after hundreds of millions of Tweets, by why quickly?

 ## Seemingly Excessive Token Rejection

-We are getting huge percentages of rejection of tokens because of too-short token length and/or tokens being on the ingore list.
+We were getting huge percentages of rejection of tokens because of too-short token length and/or tokens being on the ingore list.
 More than 30% and 40% respectively.
 The list of rejected tokens is in config/token_filters.txt.

 Those numbers were not supurious.
-Turning that functionality off has the expected effect.
-This means both are very effective and doing their job.
+Turning that functionality off gave the expected result and it is consistent with the Ziph distribution.
+It means both are very effective and doing their job.
 You definitely want min length = 3.
-More might be better, except that it would rule out important TLA's.
-The two practices strip out a huge amount of processing at the very beginning of the pipeline.
+The two things strip out a huge amount of processing at the very beginning of the pipeline.

 ## Effect if Computing Cluster Persistence